mattmcf/myCompiler/Target_Code/README.md

 ### Subroutine with Parameter and Return Value

+Run `./build_ys.sh test/first.c first` to see a routine where main calls a function and then prints the return value.

 ### Simple Math

 Run `./build_ys.sh tests/tmath.c tmath` to observe assembly code generation and execution for a program with simple math operations.

+### Array Manipulation

+Run `.build_ys.sh tests/array.c array` to observe array manipulations including indexing into local / global arrays as well as passing arrays into a function.